 Add overhead path lighting to the Fern Ridge Path where no lighting currently exists and replace several missing lights along the path just east of Chambers Road.
 The segment of Fern Ridge Path between City View Street and Bailey Hill Road is the last path segment that is without overhead lighting and, once completed, will add to the 7.2 miles of Fern Ridge Path that travels from the Lane County Fairgrounds to Meadowlark Prairie near Greenhill Road.

 Lights will use a low color temperature so as not to disturb wildlife along the Amazon Creek.
 Shielding of overhead lighting will also reduce encroachment of the path lighting into vital natural habitats along the Amazon corridor.

-Construction is scheduled for late spring of 2023.
+Construction is scheduled for late summer of 2023.